Why Parrots Need Toys

 If You Love Your Parrot, Give it Play Things

+As can be seen from this overview of the different types of parrot toys, avian playthings are far more than just brightly-colored objects to compliment a cage.
+Parrot toys provide an outlet for curiosity, playfulness, stimulation, chewing and faux building activity, they facilitate wing flapping and bodily exercise, and even provide companionship.
 It is not enough to show your love for your parrot by giving it nutritious food and an ample cage.
-Providing for physical needs is only part of the picture.To have a truly happy, well-adjusted parrot, providing for its emotional/mental needs is critical.
-Parrots are incredibly intelligent creatures and a bored, frustrated bird will soon become a problem bird.
-Providing a variety of colorful, engaging toys is a wise investment and will pay off over the longterm.
+Providing for physical needs is only part of the picture.To have a truly happy, well-adjusted parrot, providing for its emotional and mental needs is also critically important.
+Parrots are incredibly intelligent creatures and a bored and frustrated bird will soon become a problem bird.
+Providing a variety of colorful, engaging toys is a wise investment and will pay off over the long-term.

 © 2013 Athlyn Green